henthe/fingerCounter/README.md

 ## Topic: Finger Counter ##

 Our group focused on AI-based hand gesture recognition, employing four distinct approaches, all rooted in the same preparation process.
-As part of the preparation, each member captured 100 images for various hand poses, including "0,1,2,3,4,5,Spock,Other."You count along the hand starting with the thumb and ending with the little finger.
+As part of the preparation, each member captured 100 images for various hand poses, including "0,1,2,3,4,5,Spock,Other."
+You count along the hand starting with the thumb and ending with the little finger.
 These images were then mixed and divided into three sets: 80% for training, 10% for testing, and 10% for validation.
 For each of these three sets, a Mediapipe hand recognition AI was applied, generating CSV files.
 Each CSV file contains the image names and 21*3 landmark coordinates (21 landmarks with x, y, and z coordinates each).
 The images and the CSVs can be found in our Dataset Repository: https://github.com/henthe/DatasetForFingerCounter.git
 Based on this shared preprocessing, we divided our team's focus into the following topics:
 Leon used the 3D coordinates with Tensorflow.
 Alexander went with ScikitLearn.